 For best results, you should use fertilizer.
 Look for fertilizer for growing vegetables or specifically tomatoes to yield healthy Carolina Reapers.
 Avoid using a fertilizer that has nitrogen.
 You may also need to spray your plants with some calcium if the fertilizer does not contain any.

 At Sonoran Spice, we grow the peppers hydroponically.
 We start with Rockwool cubes and Hydroton using an Ebb and Flow type system.
-We then transfer them to soil once they are larger and the temperature is right.
+We then transfer them to the soil once they are larger and the temperature is right.
 This is a great way to get a head start on the growing season especially if you live in a climate with a long winter.

 Picking Instructions